Code-Institute-Submissions/alandoherty95-reciprocate-app/TESTING.md

 - The 'Edit' button allows the admin to edit the name of each recipe type.

 - The 'Delete' button allows the admin to delete each recipe type.
-A modal pops up to confirm before deleting category.
+A modal pops up to confirm before deleting the category.

 **About page**

 - The 'About' page provides more information about the application.

-- It contains a list frequently asked questions.
+- It contains a list of frequently asked questions.

 **404 page**